uditgarud45/Predicting-customer-buying-behaviour/README.md

 Here's a glimpse of my process:

 ## Explore and Prepare the Dataset
-I started with the "Getting Started" Jupyter Notebook to familiarize myself with the dataset.
+I started with the Jupyter Notebook to familiarize myself with the dataset.
 I explored each column, generated a statistical overview of the data, and sought out any missing data.
 ## Preparing the Data
 Next, I prepped the dataset for the RandomForest model.
 This step involved filling in missing values, translating categorical variables into a language that my model could comprehend, and scaling continuous variables.
 Here, I also brought my creativity into play.
 I engineered some new features that I believed could boost the model's performance.